bbauska/LFS170x/readme.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 That is a big question.

 And unlike everything we have already talked about in this course, this is nothing factual, but just my own opinion.

 I think blockchain is a really, really exciting place right now.

 Blockchain tends to get talked about in the context of a lot of other exciting emerging technologies, things like IoT and smart devices, self-driving cars and autonomous devices, AI, virtual and augmented reality.

 The truth is, in my opinion, I see blockchain as an enabling layer for many of these other technological revolutions.

 Everybody is excited about the idea of smart devices.

 Wouldn't it be great if I had a smart refrigerator that automatically reordered more ketchup as it started to get low?

 Everyone gets a little nervous when it comes time to actually talk about implementing something like this, because how do we protect it?

 How do we ensure that the data the system uses is immutable and secure?

 Blockchain provides that.

 I think that we are going to see a lot of growth in emerging technologies as blockchain continues to emerge, because it's going to make more and more things possible.

 <div align="right">
   <b><a href="#table-of-contents">↥ Back To Top</a></b>
 </div>

 And if we talk long term, and again, only my opinion, I think blockchain becomes the enabling layer for a multi-planetary human economy.

 You might have seen in February 2018, SpaceX put up Falcon Heavy.

 Because SpaceX and Elon Musk are committed to getting us to Mars.

 And I truly believe in the next 20 to 50 years we are going to see a human colony on Mars.

 Now, one interesting thing about Mars is that it's really really far away.

 At the closest Earth gets to Mars, it's a 26 minute roundtrip at light speed, and there's two weeks out of every March and year, where Earth and Mars can't communicate because the Sun is right in the middle.

 Well, think about this: if you run a small pizza shop on Mars, you close out your register for the day, and you need to deposit funds into your bank account, and that is a bank on Wall Street, New York City, and under the best case scenario, that's a 26-minute roundtrip, you can see how centralized models of the Internet aren't going to scale.

-If you ask me, I really believe technologies like blockchain and supporting technologies like IPFS are the enabling technologies to allow humans to continue to trade and interact and conduct commerce with each other when we become a multi-planetary society.
+If you ask me, I really believe technologies like blockchain and supporting technologies like IPFS are the enabling technologies to allow humans to continue to trade and interact and conduct commerce with each other when we become a multi- planetary society.
 And that's why I think there's a ton of potential in blockchain and it's something really exciting, and hopefully, you're all inspired to stay up-to-date with.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 name="ch6-7">6.7 Chapter Summary</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->